Usain Bolt: Entrepreneurship

 Usain Bolt co-founded electric scooter company Bolt Mobility in 2018, created in his namesake.
 Bolt founded the micromobility company, which provides electric scooters and other yet-to-be released mobility devices, such as the company's upcoming Bolt Nano.
 Bolt appeared in Bolt Mobility's debut commercial, released through YouTube and his official Facebook account.
 Bolt appeared in a number of interviews for the company, alongside CEO Sarah Pishevar Haynes.
 Bolt made his first public appearance for the company in March 2019, during the company's New York City launch and in CNBC interviews on the NYSE.

 In May 2019, the company expanded its services to Europe, introducing the product first in Paris.

 In May 2019, Bolt spoke in Paris at the Viva Technology conference, where he introduced the company's future release of the Nano minicar.
 He also met with French president Emmanuel Macron while at the conference.
 While in France, Bolt participated in a CNN interview where he revealed his reasons for founding the company.

-Bolt argues that his scooter is different, which allows bag, shopping and mobile phone storage.
-The scooters have capabilities to reach up to 30 MPH, but are typically capped at 15 MPH depending on city regulation.
+Bolt argues that his scooter is different, which allows storage for riders' bags, shopping, and mobile phones.
+The scooters have capabilities to reach up to 30 mph, but are typically capped at 15 mph depending on city regulation.
 The company has begun operations in a number of U.S. cities, and plans to expand throughout Europe and Asia.

+In 2021, Usain Bolt partnered with SprintRay Inc, a company specializing in dental 3D printing, to launch "Bolt Labs powered by SprintRay" in Jamaica.
+This initiative aims to increase access to dental care across Jamaica and the Caribbean through the use of advanced 3D printing technology.
+Bolt Labs focuses on creating high-quality dental prosthetics quickly and cost-effectively, serving both urban and remote communities.
+Bolt's collaboration with SprintRay also includes outreach efforts via mobile dental clinics equipped with 3D printers, enabling accessible, on-site dental treatments for underserved populations.
+Through this partnership, Bolt has expanded his role in social impact, promoting innovations in healthcare in his home country.

-In early July 2022, Bolt Mobility abruptly ceased operations, leaving bike-sharing programs up in the air, including Burlington, Vermont; Portland, Oregon; Richmond, California; and Richmond, Virginia.
+In early July 2022, Bolt Mobility abruptly ceased operations, leaving bike-sharing programs up in the air, including in Burlington, Vermont; Portland, Oregon; Richmond, California; and Richmond, Virginia.

-Music producer
+Music production

-In July 2019, Bolt made his debut as a dancehall music producer with the release of the Olympe Rosé riddim that featured 5 tracks from Jamaican dancehall artistes: Dexta Daps "Big Moves", Munga Honorable "Weekend", Christopher Martin "Dweet", Ding Dong "Top A Di Top" and football player turned artist Ricardo "Bibi" Gardner "Mount A Gyal".
+In July 2019, Bolt made his debut as a dancehall music producer with the release of the Olympe Rosé riddim that featured 5 tracks from Jamaican dancehall artistes: Dexta Daps's "Big Moves", Munga Honorable's "Weekend", Christopher Martin's "Dweet", Ding Dong's "Top A Di Top", and football-player-turned-artist Ricardo "Bibi" Gardner's "Mount A Gyal".

 In November 2019, he followed up with another compilation called Immortal Riddim that included tracks from Vybz Kartel, Masicka, Munga Honorable and Christopher Martin.

 In early January 2021, Bolt released a single titled "Living the Dream" with his childhood friend and manager Nugent 'NJ' Walker.